-Jennifer Burns Bright is an Oregon writer, teacher, and food consultant who splits her time between Portland and Port Orford, valley and shore, city and country.
-This migrancy allows her to report on the agricultural avant-garde in the Willamette Valley and foodshed development on our dynamic Oregon coast.
+Jennifer Burns Bright is an Oregon writer, teacher, and food consultant who splits her time between Portland and tiny Port Orford on the southern Oregon coast.
+This migrancy allows her to specialize in sustainable seafood and foraging on coastal adventures and the agricultural avant-garde in the Willamette Valley.
 She specializes in investigating local terroir, cooking with regional specialties, and connecting those who harvest with those who consume.
-In 2017-18, Bright is speaking in towns throughout Oregon through the Oregon Humanities Conversation Project on the topic of sustainable seafood.
+In 2017-18, Bright is moderating community discussions throughout Oregon on American seafood traditions and challenges through the NEH-funded Oregon Humanities Conversation Project.